MassMove/AttackVectors/README.md

 Their stuff looks really real: https://kalamazootimes.com until you start looking at all the articles at once: https://kalamazootimes.com/stories/tag/126-politics

-A Twitter bot to monitor and respond to tweets promoting state-backed information operations is at https://github.com/karan/TakeoverBot.
-It downloads fake local news sites.csv file, searches for mentions of each on Twitter, and replies to them with an informative message.

 ### Maps

 Some maps to relay the sheer magnitude of the operation with over a thousand domains operating as fake local journals: